ErfanMomeniii/colorful/README.md

 }

 ```
-:warning: **If you dont use ResetColor**:  ,Next time it will be printed with the same color as the one you had been set
+:warning: **If you dont use ResetColor**  ,Next time it will be printed with the same color as the one you had been set

 The following example demonstrates how to print text using color and background code:
 ```go